docker-archive/docker-ce/components/cli/docs/reference/commandline/service_logs.md

       --no-task-ids    Do not include task IDs in output --no-trunc        Do not truncate output
       --since string   Show logs since timestamp
-      --tail string    Number of lines to show from the end of the logs (default "all") -t, --timestamps     Show timestamps
+  -n, --tail string    Number of lines to show from the end of the logs (default "all") -t, --timestamps     Show timestamps
 ```